SolidOS/solid-ui/test/unit/README.md

 The following are some tips and tricks in hopes to make testing easier.

 ### VSCode Debugging
-There is an extension that can be used to aide in debugging jest tests.
-To find out more about it you can look at [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner)
+There is an extension that can be used to aide in debugging `jest` tests.
+To find out more about it, you can look at [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner).

 ### Mocking
 In `solid-ui`, we do not currently follow a MVC pattern, so testing is not always easy.
 The following are patterns to help with this.